 Tattoo and Piercing Safety

 If you are thinking about having a tattoo or body piercing, go to a reputable studio.
 Look for or ask about the following: Is it clean?
-The entire shop, including the bathroom, should be clean.
-What type of sterilization procedures does the shop...
+The entire studio, including the bathroom, should be clean.
+Do the tattoo or piercing artists follow these steps to prevent infection?
+Wash their hands before putting on new, disposable...

 Mouth Piercing Problems